Skip to content

 Understanding How Diseases Spread

 Before you can effectively prevent disease, it helps to understand how pathogens move from one person to another.
 Infectious diseases are caused by microorganisms such as bacteria, viruses, fungi, and parasites.
 These organisms spread through several common pathways, and knowing these routes is the first step toward stopping transmission.
+Each pathway requires a slightly different set of prevention strategies, which is why a layered approach is always more effective than relying on a single measure.

 Airborne Transmission